mifi/lossless-cut/README.md

   - Great for rotating phone videos that come out the wrong way without actually re-encoding the video.
 - Loop a video / audio clip X times quickly without re-encoding
   - See [#284](https://github.com/mifi/lossless-cut/issues/284)

+### Export cut times as YouTube Chapters
+1. Export with Merge and "Create chapters from merged segments" enabled
+2. Open the exported file and select "Import chapters" in the dialog
+3. File -> Export project -> YouTube Chapters

 ### Re-encode only the audio track, leaving the video track